 We assess the effectiveness of our approach principally through our social audit program.
-In addition, over the last year, we also engaged with a number of stakeholders, including shareholders, an industry association, peers and third-party experts, in a direct, open and constructive dialogue on key topics, including on human rights.
+In addition, we also engage with a number of stakeholders, including shareholders, an industry association, peers and third-party experts, in a direct, open and constructive dialogue on key topics, including on human rights.
 Through these exchanges, the Corporation received feedback on its human rights risk mitigation strategy and gained further insight into industry best practices.